+My name is Sally Fichet, and I have been the owner, manager, and technical lead of Duncan Press since 1998.
 I have, over the years, heard the most incredible stories about my age, health, and infirmaties--and their effect on my charts.
 I am here to tell you the truth, not only about my medical status, but about my maps as well.

 I was born in 1944.
-I have a family history of stroke and heart attack: my mother died at 59 after a triple bypass ten years earlier.
-My father died suddenly at 69 of a massive heart attack.
+I have a family history of stroke and heart attack: my mother died at 59 after a triple bypass ten years earlier; my father died suddenly at 69 of a massive heart attack.

 In 1998, late in the same year I bought the New Hampshire chart business, I had an ischaemic stroke on the left side of my brain.
 Three years later I was able to baby-talk and walk very slowly with a cane.

 In '05, I had a TIA, again on the left side.

 In 2014, I had a fall in which my shoulder was broken.

-My right side continues to be paralyzed, I still say 'no' when I mean 'yes', and I still have trouble finding right word to explain very simple concepts, but, each year, I understand ideas I couldn't comprehend a year ago.
+In 2018 my right side continues to be paralyzed, I still say 'no' when I mean 'yes', and I still have trouble finding right word to explain very simple concepts.

+But, each year, I understand ideas I couldn't comprehend a year ago.
 Despite my disabilities, I've continued my cartographic skills.
 As early as 2002, while I continued to talk baby-talk, I was able to correct my printers tiniest mistake on my maps.

 I'm proud of the fact that I can create my own website.
 And I'm proud of the fact that I can, with the help of Neil Allen, a cartographer for Benchmark Maps and an advisor of Duncan Press, produce the most complex, finest chart ever of Lake Winnipesaukee and the other lakes in the Lakes Region.
 I will continue to do that until I'm six feet under.
 That's my vow.